Wormholes and out-of-time ordered correlators in gauge/gravity duality: Lyapunov spectra for fast wormholes

-Let us collect and systematize the findings obtained through the integrations in the previous subsections.
-This essentially amounts to a phase diagram of wormholes in terms of scalar perturbations: \begin{itemize} \item{\emph{Maximum chaos.}} Fast wormholes always have a maximally chaotic mode, which retains the fast black hole scrambling mechanism with the exponent $2\pi T$.
+Let us collect and systematize the findings obtained in the previous subsections.
+This essentially amounts to a phase diagram of wormholes in terms of scalar perturbations. \begin{itemize} \item{\emph{Maximum chaos.}} Fast wormholes always have a maximally chaotic mode, which retains the fast black hole scrambling mechanism with the exponent $2\pi T$.
 This is the consequence of the exponential boost factor $e^{r_ht}$ at the horizon.
-Even though a wormhole opens at time $t_0$, there will always be orbits launched early enough from the AdS boundary that do not see the wormhole throat. \item{\emph{Fast chaos.}} In the regime $\Delta_1<1/2$ always, and in the other regime for later times (i.e., late enough that the operator inserted at $t=0$ has had time to reach the wormhole mouth), the fast wormhole Lyapunov exponent falls below the maximum, but is still linear in temperature, i.e., the BH-like boost is still present. \item{\emph{Slow chaos.}} Slow wormholes are created in distant past, so that almost all orbits see the wormhole mouth.
-No wonder this regime has no linear scaling of $\lambda$ with temperature: there is no exponential boost factor characteristic for the black hole. \item{\emph{No chaos.}} For large enough coupling $\gamma$, there will be many episodes of OTOC growth and decay, i.e., recurrences in field theory.
-In this case the Lyapunov spectrum is near-continuous, and the sum of a many exponential functions yields a power-law envelope.
-Therefore, the OTOC grows as a power law, with zero exponent.
-This is however only a phenomenological claim, as we do not have a good analytical control over this case. \end{itemize}
+Even though a wormhole opens at time $t_0$, there will always be orbits launched early enough from the AdS boundary that do not see the wormhole throat. \item{\emph{Fast chaos.}} In the regime $\Delta_2>\Delta_1$ the fast wormhole Lyapunov exponent falls below the maximum, but is still linear in temperature, i.e. the BH-like boost is still present.
+In addition, the submaximum chaos only influences the short timescales -- the long-time approach to saturation is always dominated by maximal chaos. \item{\emph{Slow chaos or zero chaos.}} As we show in \ref{appc}, there are strong numerical indications that for a "slow" wormhole, i.e. a long-living wormhole where the wormhole lifetime is the largest scale in the system, one can find an exponentially small or even zero Lyapunov exponent.
+The intuitive explanation is that slow wormholes are created in distant past, so almost all orbits see the wormhole mouth.
+No wonder this regime has no linear scaling of $\lambda$ with temperature: there is no exponential boost factor characteristic for the black hole.
+These are however only phenomenological claims, as we do not have a good analytic control over this case.
+This is also the reason that the slow wormhole calculation is delegated to an Appendix. \end{itemize}